15 Subtle Signs Your Loneliness Is Hurting Your Health

 You get a lot of headaches.

 It's not just your stomach that suffers as a result of your loneliness.
-As clinical psychologist Dr. John Mayer explained to Bustle: "Loneliness can be responsible for headaches.
+As clinical psychologist John Mayer explained to Bustle in the same article: "Loneliness can be responsible for headaches.
 In fact, two-thirds of people with loneliness experience headaches as a result of this depressed emotional state."

 You feel dizzy all the time.